zanuka/leaderport-core-ui/README.md

 We will focus on the following features for Phase 1 prototype
 - Real-time updates using WebSockets
 - Efficient data management with Valkey
-- Responsive Vue 3 frontend with TypeScript
+- Responsive Vue 3 front end with TypeScript
-- Scalable Go backend using Huma
+- Scalable Go back end using Huma
 - Easy deployment on AWS infrastructure

 ### Release Milestones